mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

 ## Authentication Sequence

 There are two Workload Identity Federation authentication sequences possible.
 The first authentication sequence requires the use of service account impersonation in the GCP project.
-This method will provide compatability with all Google Cloud APIs and hence all inputs available in the Splunk Add-on for Google Cloud Platform will function as expected.
+This method will provide compatibility with all Google Cloud APIs and hence all inputs available in the Splunk Add-on for Google Cloud Platform will function as expected.

 The second method does not require service account impersonation and instead uses the federated STS token directly with Google Cloud APIs.
 Although most Google Cloud APIs support Workload Identity Federation, some APIs such as the Pub/Sub Lite API have [limitations](https://cloud.google.com/iam/docs/federated-identity-supported-services) and are not compatible.

-For the widest guaranteed API compatability, use the full service account impersonation authentication sequence.
-As more Google Cloud APIs continue to provide federated STS token compatability, this recommendation is subject to change.
+For the widest guaranteed API compatibility, use the full service account impersonation authentication sequence.
+As more Google Cloud APIs continue to provide federated STS token compatibility, this recommendation is subject to change.

 ### Service account impersonation sequence